 Combining several features from the apps mentioned above, Spokin is a great all-round app for travelers with dietary restrictions.
 Even better for those on the move?
 Airlines are among the companies and services analyzed.

 If you don’t have any intolerances, you’ve likely never noticed, but airplanes can be ground zero for allergens.
 This was especially true in the past, when free peanuts seemingly filled the cabin on every flight.
-That was a massive problem for travelers with nut allergies.
+It was a massive problem for travelers with nut allergies.

 Even though that’s no longer the case, being in close proximity to airline-provided food can be a real hazard.
 That’s true even if you’re not consuming the allergen yourself, or have requested a specific meal.